GCSU Sri Lanka

 The Government Clerical Service Union (GCSU) is a trade union of clerical workers who work in the public sector in Sri Lanka.
 This was formed in the 1920s when Sri Lanka (Ceylon) was under British colonial rule.
 It is a politically independent trade union but the majority of the activists were Communists early in its history.

 History

 British colonial era

 British colonialists who ruled Sri Lanka (Ceylon) from March 1815 educated the Sri Lankan people to work in the public sector because it was very difficult to bring sufficient administrative staff from the UK to administer the colony.

-The schools formed by Christian missionaries taught the English language to the students and they were employed in the public sector because of their knowledge of the English language.
-After 1815 the British colonial rulers started educating Sri Lanka's public workers about the administration rules and regulations.
+The schools formed by Christian missionaries taught the English language to the students who were later employed in the public sector because of their knowledge of the English language.
+After 1815, the British colonial rulers started educating Sri Lanka's public workers about the administration rules and regulations.
 They also held examinations for the clerical workers to upgrade their working level.
 The famous manual among the public sector workers named Administration Rules and Regulations (ARR) is still used in Sri Lanka.
 An examination was held for the administration officers called the Ceylon Administrative Service (CAS) exam.
 After passing it they were graded as CAS officers.